 Welcome

-My name is Nathan Braccio and I am an Assistant Professor of History at Lesley University.
-My webpage features important components of my research on the history of mapmaking and different ways of conceptualizing space in 17th-Century New England.
+My name is Nathan Braccio and I am an Assistant Professor of History at Clark University.
+My webpage features important components of my research on the history of mapmaking and the different ways of conceptualizing space in 17th-Century New England.
 This digital content serves as a companion to my manuscript, “Creating New England, Defending the Northeast: Algonquian and English Contested Spatial Worlds, 1500-1700.”

 Recent Mapping Projects